SirGnip/ClipDashboard/notes.md

 - move log to a hidden tab or menu option (maybe it is just a debug log?)
 - get "actions" working
     - open in editor
-    - open as url, file, folder
+    - open as url in browser, open explorer to file, open to folder
 - skim docs/tutorials on streams?
 - on app startup or shutdown, clean up diff temp files
 - refactoring: move some of the classes into their own file